zhehaowang/zhehao.me/book-notes/random-walk-down-wall-street/notes.md

 How do you go about buying stocks?
 Three ways
 * indexing: investing in a no-load index fund is recommended for most.
 Indexing, however, should use a broader definition, not just US S\&P 500 (major corporation in US market).
 US Total Stock Market, international stock markets, emerging markets should be a part of your indexing portfolio.
 Indexing is extremely effective in emerging markets, where risk and returns are generally higher than S\&P 500.
 ETFs can be used in lieu of indexing mutual funds, though ETFs require the cost of transactions: brokerage fees and crossing bid-ask spread.
 When indexing by world stock market aggregated, consider adding in more funds indexing Chinese stocks (YAO, TAO, HAO), as they are under-represented due to cannot be traded outside China, or significant government holding.
 * do it yourself: follow the four suggestions in section combining-fundamental-and-technical.
 * use a manager: few consistently outperform the market, and their past performance cannot be used to estimate future performance.
+The book suggests that investors never buy funds with expense ratios above 0.50% and with turnover more than 50%, and if you buy actively managed funds, look for closed-end funds traded at a discount that are only available through a broker.
+Any particular investment advice faces a paradox: if enough people know about it, it won't be a good investment any more.
+But "pick up the $100 bill quickly because if it's really there surely someone will take it".

+# A final word

+Broad diversification, annual rebalancing, using index funds, and staying the course.
+The first decade of 2000 was a trying time where US total stock market funds lost money.
+But follow the simple rules and timeless lessons epoused in this bookm are you likely to do just fine even during the toughest of times.